konflux-ci/release-service-catalog/tasks/collect-data/README.md

 | releaseServiceConfig | Namespaced name of the ReleaseServiceConfig        | No       | -             |
 | snapshot             | Namespaced name of the Snapshot                    | No       | -             |
 | subdirectory         | Subdirectory inside the workspace to be used.      | Yes      | -             |

+## Changes in 4.5.1
+* A new feature was added called *Single Component* mode.
+  * Emits new result called 'snapshotCreationComponent' if single component mode is enabled.
+    * Enabled when *.data.singleComponent = true* and Snapshot contains specific labels.

 ## Changes in 4.5.0
   * Updated the base image used in this task